The Whoosh Effect – Losing Fat Before Losing Weight

 This hypothesis hasn’t been proven by research (yet).

-…but many of us believe Lyle is correct and that this is a real thing.
+Many of us believe Lyle is correct and that the whoosh effect science is solid.

 The main takeaway is that it is possible that you are losing fat and simply haven’t observed it yet.